BraiDyn-BC/bdbc-session-explorer/README.md

-# bdbc-proc-mapper
+# bdbc-session-explorer

-maps raw data to individual procedures
+A set of tools for management of individual sessions and procedures.